 Arroyo Hondo Preserve

-Volunteer Work Days are held the 1st and 3rd full weekends of each month from 9:00 am-12:30 pm at the Arroyo Hondo Preserve.
+Volunteer Work Days are held the 1st full weekend of each month from 9:00 am-12:30 pm at the Arroyo Hondo Preserve.
+Due to the pandemic, group size will be limited to 12 people at a time until safe to expand group size.
 Tasks include habitat restoration and trail maintenance.
 Volunteers are needed to pull out invasive non-native weeds that threaten the sensitive habitats of the canyon and replant with native plants.
 Also, we are letting most of the ranch roads naturally convert to hiking trails, and hope to create a new loop trail through the backcountry.
 We then intend to connect these trails with the Los Padres National Forest.
-To RSVP, please contact John Warner, Preserve Manager at [email protected].
+To RSVP, please email [email protected]

 Docent Training Program